Frequently Asked Questions - Tax

 - Excess computer time sold to an outside company

-- Online stores linked to University web sites
+- Online stores linked to university websites

-- Printing or audio visual sales and services to non-university users
+- Printing or audio-visual sales and services to non-university users

 3. What types of activities are generally EXCLUDED from UBIT?